-- 6.7 There shall be five Professional Elective Courses from V Semester to VII and for each elective there shall be choices such that the student shall choose a course from the list of choice courses offered by the department for that particular elective. - 6.8 There shall be four Open Electives/ Job Oriented Courses common to all disciplines from V Semester to VII, where in the students shall choose the electives offered by various departments including his/her own department in such a manner that he/she has not studied the same course in any form during the Programme.
+- 6.6 There shall be five Professional Elective Courses from V Semester to VII and for each elective there shall be choices such that the student shall choose a course from the list of choice courses offered by the department for that particular elective. - 6.7 There shall be four Open Electives/ Job Oriented Courses common to all disciplines from V Semester to VII, where in the students shall choose the electives offered by various departments including his/her own department in such a manner that he/she has not studied the same course in any form during the Programme.

-The students shall be permitted to pursue up to a maximum of two elective courses under MOOCs (Massive Open Online Courses) offered by NPTEL and other reputed organizations/institutes notified by the Department during the semester.
-Each of the Courses must be of minimum 12 weeks in duration.
-The student has to acquire a certificate for the concerned course from the NPTEL during the semester only in order to earn 3 Credits.
+The students shall be permitted to pursue up to a maximum of two elective courses (either Professional Elective Courses in clause 6.6 or Open Electives/ Job Oriented Courses in clause 6.7) under MOOCs (Massive Open Online Courses) offered by NPTEL and other reputed organizations as notified by the Department during the semester.
+Each of the Courses must be of minimum 8 weeks in duration.
+The student has to acquire a certificate for the concerned course from the agency during the semester only in order to earn the credits for that course.